Updated June 12, 2023

-It was started by Facebook for it’s always on the application requirement.
+Facebook started it because it’s always on the application requirement.
 Cassandra was started in 2005 and made available to the public in 2008.
 Cassandra was developed for always-on applications such as social networks like Facebook & Twitter.

-Cassandra works on “always-on” architecture and having an Active-Active node model so there is no SPoF (Single point of failure).
+Cassandra works on “always-on” architecture and has an Active-Active node model, so there is no SPoF (Single point of failure).
 CQL (Cassandra Query Language) is Cassandra’s query language but has syntax the same as SQL.
-It supports all major OS like Linux, Unix, OSX, and windows.
+It supports all major OS like Linux, Unix, OSX, and Windows.

-Cassandra is a database with a distribution model and all the nodes are the same within the cluster.
+Cassandra is a database with a distribution model; all the nodes are the same within the cluster.
 Data is replicated on configurable nodes, so in case of failure of some no. of nodes will not result in the loss of the data.

 (Always on Model)

 In Figure 1, All four nodes are in sync with each other & replicating the data within the cluster.
 All are working on Active-Active Model so in case of any node failure will not result in data loss.
 A Client can read the data from the rest of the available Node/Nodes.

-HBase is a NoSQL based Database and designed for processing queries in large tables having billions of rows with millions of columns and run across a cluster of commodity/normal hardware.
-It provides you real-time query capabilities with the speed of a “key/value store“.
+HBase is a NoSQL-based Database designed to process queries in large tables with billions of rows and millions of columns running across a commodity/normal hardware cluster.
+It provides real-time query capabilities with the speed of a “key/value store.”

-HBase actually based/works on a four-dimensional data model.
+HBase is based/works on a four-dimensional data model.